Engine Sounds Loud When Accelerating? Here’s Why and How To Fix

 CV axle assembly

 Grinding sounds under heavy acceleration isn’t good.
-It’s rarely a simple, damage-less fix.
-Prepare yourself for what could be a significant repair investment!
+It’s seldom a straightforward, damage-less fix.
+Prepare yourself for what could be a substantial repair investment!

 If you hear a grinding sound coming from your engine as you accelerate, immediately pull over.
 Should your transmission break while driving, you’ll be in a highly perilous situation.
 At the side of the road, call for breakdown assistance.

 The grinding noise you’re hearing isn’t likely to be the engine, contrary to what you’ll read on the internet.
-Well – if it is, it’s probably beyond rescuing.
+Well – if it is, it’s probably beyond salvaging.

-It’s more likely to be your transmission or a driven rotational component, such as a CV axle.
-It could be a catching brake pad or a badly breaking wheel bearing.
+It’s more probable to be your transmission or a driven rotational component, such as a CV axle.
+It could be a stuck brake pad or a severely damaged wheel bearing.

-Whatever it is, it’ll need removing and either replacing or rebuilding.
+Whatever it is, it’ll need removing and either replacing or reconstructing.
 A transmission rebuild could cost you a few thousand dollars.
-For the other jobs, expect to pay between $200 and $500.
+For the other tasks, expect to pay between $200 and $500.

 What’s The Most Likely Reason For A Loud Noise When Accelerating?